ujjwalm29/tokenator/README.md

-# Tokenator : Easiest way to track and analyze LLM token usage and cost
+# Tokenator : Track and analyze LLM token usage and cost

 Have you ever wondered about :
 - How many tokens does your AI agent consume?
 - How much does it cost to do run a complex AI workflow with multiple LLM providers?
-- How much money did I spent today on development?
+- How much money/tokens did you spend today on developing with LLMs?

 Afraid not, tokenator is here!
 With tokenator's easy to use API, you can start tracking LLM usage in a matter of minutes.